kant/gcalmapper/README.md

 [Google API Console][1]

-and open a new api account :
+and open a new api account:

 1. click on "Services" on the rigth top menu
 2. click on the toggle button next to "Calendar API"